keunlee/k8s-operators-over-ez/docs/02/02-a-golang-operator-over-easy.md

 - **If a message and duration are supplied, create a busybox pod with a duration and message** : This is pretty straightforward to automate.
 You just specify the `timeout` duration and `message` in the pods YAML.
 No real issues here.

-- **If a message and duration are NOT supplied, then supply one from a REST API call, and then create a busybox pod with the duration and message**:  Since we've got a dynamic element at play here, we can automate this in code, w/in our Golang CR Controller.
+- **If a message and duration are NOT supplied, then supply one from a REST API call, and then create a busybox pod with the duration and message**:  Since we've got a dynamic element at play here, we can automate this in code, w/in our CR Controller.

+We now have a purpose for building an operator, which will automate our domain specification operations.

 ### II.
 Operator Scaffolding

-Run the following to scaffold your operator and create a resource and controller.
+To begin codifying our domain specific operations, run the following to scaffold your operator and create a resource and controller.
 Say 'yes' to all prompts.

 ```bash
 # scaffold a new operator - over-ez-operator